The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Applicants are required to submit a portfolio and to attend an interview.

-This transdisciplinary programme is designed for students who are business-minded and wish to pursue a career in the entertainment business.
-It will educate graduates who are well-versed both in creative industries and business.
+This transdisciplinary programme is designed for students who are business-minded and wish to pursue a career in the entertainment business and/or arts, cultural and creative industries.

-Entertainment business has a very broad coverage: film, music, media, gaming, cultural events and performances.
-As it has seen rapid development in Hong Kong and the Mainland in recent years, there is a strong need for specialists who can perform a wide range of duties including finance, marketing, administration, audience development, education and beyond.
-More importantly, as technologies are changing the viewer experience drastically, the business constantly looks for specialists who can push for the future forms of entertainment.
+Entertainment business covers a very broad coverage: film, music, media, gaming, cultural events and performances.
+It has been rapidly developing in Hong Kong, the Mainland and across the globe in recent years.
+Technologies and new forms of monetization are also changing the viewer experience drastically.
+Global entertainment businesses need specialists who can perform a wide range of duties including content development, licensing, finance, marketing, administration, circulation, audience development, public education and more importantly, who can support and champion the fast-evolving new forms of audience engagement.

 HKBU is recognised for its strengths in film, acting, music, visual arts, culture and humanities, as well as strong connections with the industries.
 It is well-prepared to develop into a research and education hub for creative industries in the next few years.
 Creative Media and Practice is indeed one of the three interdisciplinary research clusters in HKBU’s 10-year Strategic Plan.